madgen/madgen.github.io/posts/2018-12-25-The-Essence-of-Datalog.markdown

 ## Acknowledgements

 Thanks to Dominic Orchard for pointing out that he did not advise Andrew Rice.
-Also thanks to Daniel Kröni for realising `isRangeRestricted` is too restrictive and for providing a better implementation.
+Also thanks to Daniel Kröni for providing a less restrictive `isRangeRestricted` implementation and to Gilbert G for pointing out a broken link.

 ## A crash course in logic programming